 - Rose Wolfenbarger, LPCC - University of San Francisco and U of Florida, Rose specializes in the changes that come from aging, bereavement and loss, and counseling teens and also younger children.
 Rose worked with and volunteered with Girl Scouts for 20 years and has worked as a counselor in Nursing Homes here and in Florida.
 Her approach is helping people believe in themselves and issues including domestic violence, questioning spiritual beliefs, feeling different from others and stress...does soul dancing?

-- Melissa Wood, LMHC - Southwest College and UNM for her masters degree in counseling.
-Melissa did an internship at Albuquerque Job Corps, has been a dance instructor, camp counselor and specializes in children, teens, couples and adults with depression, anxiety, does dance and art therapy and somatic psychology.
-She lives in Cedar Crest and her hobbies include running, hiking, dancing, outdoors and spending time with her three daughters and pets.
-East Side and Job Corps.
+- Melissa Wood, LMHC - Southwest College and UNM for her master’s degree in counseling.
+Melissa is a wife and mother of four.
+She specializes in children, teens, adults, couples and families with conflict, trauma, depression and anxiety issues utilizing a Christian based approach to counseling.
+She has been a dance instructor, camp counselor and does dance and art therapy and somatic psychology.
+She lives in Cedar Crest and her hobbies include running, hiking, dancing, outdoors and spending time with her kids and friends and pets.

 - Jeff Burrows (Owner/Director) - MA,Ed,Soc.
 Springfield College, Harvard University, UNM and Texas A&M. Jeff was most recently the Director of Social Services at the Pueblo of Laguna, the former Executive Director of Valencia Shelter for Victims of Domestic Violence, the former Executive Director and co-founder of New Day Shelters and an original member of the Watermelon Mountain Jug Band, "always a standing ovation."
 He is an avid, unfortunately not frequent, golfer.
 Jeff was the recipient of the 1987 United Nations Humanitarian Award.

-- Kristen Radoslovich (Bookkeeper) - Chris is a contract bookkeeper for us.
+- Christina Dickmeyer (Bookkeeper) - Chris is a contract bookkeeper for us.
 She has a Masters from UNM and was a hockey mom for ten years.
 She has also worked at Summit Food Services, the Federal Housing Administration, as a mortgage loan underwriter, Albuquerque International Association and as an historical consultant and research specialist.